OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 3. In Visual Studio, set breakpoints in your code.

-4. In Excel or Word, interact with your add-in.
+4. In Excel, PowerPoint, or Word, interact with your add-in.

 5. As breakpoints are hit in Visual Studio, step through the code as needed.

 You can change your code and review the effects of those changes in your add-in without having to close the host application and restart the project.
-After you save changes to your code, simply open the shortcut menu for the add-in (in Excel or Word), and then choose **Reload**.
+After you save changes to your code, simply open the shortcut menu for the add-in (in Excel, PowerPoint, or Word), and then choose **Reload**.

 ### Debug the code for an Outlook add-in